lucereal/CheckMates/README.md

 ## Future Functionality

 - **Payment Service Integrations**: Plans to integrate with payment services such as Venmo, CashApp, Zelle, and more.
+- **Progressive Web App**: Make into progressive web app so that users can have an app on their phone.
+- **Custom Domain**: Custom Domain

 ## Fixes Needed